 If you’re not on board with Split View, there are alternatives for creating a split-screen setup.

-One of our favorites is Cinch.
-It creates hot zones on the four corners of your Mac screen and two hot zones on the right and left sides.
-You simply drag a window into one of these zones, and it snaps into place.
-If you drag it into a corner, it will automatically snap to one-quarter of the size of your screen.
-If you drag the window to the side of your Mac, it will snap to half the screen.
+Good third party alternatives can help you customize your split-screen commands for different purposes.
+One of our favorites to accomplish this customization is Cinch.
+It creates hot zones on your Mac screen’s four corners and two hot zones on the right and left sides.
+Drag a window into one of these zones, and it snaps into place.
+Drag it into a corner, and it will automatically snap to one-quarter of the size of your screen.
+Drag the window to the side of your Mac, and it will snap to half the screen.
+Easy.

-Some users may find this easier and more intuitive or more useful for viewing multiple windows at once.
-If you are interested, Cinch does a good job staying current with the latest MacOS.
+Some users will love these customized alternatives to this standard split-screen.
+If you are interested, Cinch does a good job staying current with the latest macOS.

 Some features won’t work on MacOS Mojave

-If you’re still operating on MacOS Mojave, you might notice a couple of features that don’t apply.
-For instance, you won’t be able to use the window snapping option.
+If you’re still operating on older operating systems such as macOS Mojave, you won’t be able to implement some of Cinch’s newest features like the window snapping option.
 However, you can get similar results with Cinch or Magnet.

 You also won’t be able to use Zoom or the Move Window options.
-This is a new feature introduced in Catalina.
+This is a new feature introduced in Catalina and for newer operating systems.

-Anyone considering switching out their old operating system for Cataline should check out our info on how to install MacOS Catalina.
+Anyone considering switching out their old operating system for Catalina should check out our info on installing macOS Catalina.

 - How to take a screenshot on a Mac